 In this blog post, I cover various aspects of the family medicine clinical rotation and tips I have for succeeding!

 ***Note: Included in this post are links to some Amazon products.
 As an Amazon Associate I earn from qualifying purchases (at no extra cost to you), but don’t feel pressured to buy anything!
-I only include links to products that we have tried or would use ourselves.
+I only include links to products that I have tried or would use myself.

 My family medicine rotation experience